DGLOliveira/Virtual-Desktop/README.md

 The only notable mention here is not visible, but rather within the code itself, as the goal here was to reject the commonly used <i>eval()</i> function, due to its dangerous nature, as it leaves the code exposed to script injection attacks, and instead hardcode the calculation process.

 Future plans:
--Expand upon graphic mode, in order to track cursor position and calculate intersection points of multiple function.
+<br/>-Expand upon graphic mode, in order to track cursor position and calculate intersection points of multiple function.
--Introduce a plotting mode, where it is possible to draw shapes by means of pure mathematical logic.
+<br/>-Introduce a plotting mode, where it is possible to draw shapes by means of pure mathematical logic.
--Introduce a 3D graphic mode, capable of rendering functions with 2 variables.
+<br/>-Introduce a 3D graphic mode, capable of rendering functions with 2 variables.

 # Other Plans